 One fun attraction right in town is the Museu de L'Erotica, located on La Rambla.
 More than a tawdry peep show, the museum (the only one of its kind in Spain) showcases sexuality through the ages and contains a variety of artifacts from all over the world -- everything from Buddhist sculptures to modern-day photography and art.

 Take a pilgrimage to Montserrat.
 The "Serrated Mountain" -- more than 4,000 feet high -- is an exquisite setting for a monastery.
 The original church opened in 1592, though Montserrat is an ongoing work in progress.
-While the complex includes shops and cafes, the real points of interest are the Basilica Facade and the Black Virgin -- the soul of the monastery.
-Other features include the Placa de Santa Maria with its Gothic cloisters and the museum, which exhibits works of art from Catalonia along with Mesopotamia.
-If you're visiting in the early afternoon (around 1 p.m.) try to catch the male choir singing Virolai, the hymn of Montserrat.
+While the complex includes shops and cafes, the real points of interest are the basilica and the Black Virgin -- the soul of the monastery.
+Other features include the Placa de Santa Maria with its Gothic cloisters and the Museum of Montserrat, which exhibits works of art from Catalonia along with Mesopotamia.
+If you're visiting in the early afternoon (around 1 p.m.) try to catch the boy choir singing Virolai, the hymn of Montserrat.
 Montserrat is a working monastery and is home to Benedictine monks.
-It's easy to get there; a train runs regularly from Barcelona's Placa Espanya; the journey takes about an hour.
+It's easy to get there; a train runs regularly from Barcelona's Placa Espanya, a journey of about an hour.